gravitational/teleport/rfd/0052-passwordless.md

 * [Passwordless for FIDO2 clients][passwordless fido2]
 * [Passwordless for macOS CLI][passwordless macos] (aka Touch ID)

+Passwordless is available as a preview in Teleport 10.

 ## Why

 Passwords are a pain for users and a liability for both users and service